Engoo Blog Beginners & Kids

 Toys and Learning Materials to Recommend to Parents of Young Learners

-Although there are several different ways of learning, one way that's very effective for children is called "kinesthetic learning."
-Kinesthetic learning is learning through experiences and activities rather than things like reading, writing or listening.
-Kinesthetic learners want to move and touch things, meaning that toys and other physical objects are a great way to get them excited and engaged in their education.
+Because kinesthetic learners want to move and touch things, toys and other physical objects are a great way to get them engaged in their education.

-If the parents of your young students have questions about toys to help their children improve or simply encourage their English development, we have a list of suggestions you can recommend.
-Let's take a look.
+If the parents of your young students have questions about toys to help their children’s English development, we have a list of suggestions for you to recommend.

 Alphabet blocks